npbroo/rowdy-roos-tutorial/NFT Generation/GENERATION.md

 Here, I have included a screenshot from OpenSea which is a popular exchange used to buy an sell NFTs.
 This also provides us with an easy-to-understand diagram for visualizing trait categories and their sub-traits.
 In the image above, we can see that the bolded words on the left are the different trait categories and the number beside it represents the number of sub-traits within each trait category.

 If we click on the drop-down, we can see all of the different sub-traits for that trait category.
 In the example below, I chose to list traits for the ‘base’ category.
-Within this category there are 12 different types of bases which are custom to the Rowdy Roos project.
+Within this category, there are 12 different types of bases which are custom to the Rowdy Roos project.
 The number to the right of each sub-trait represents the number of NFTs in the collection which have that trait.
-Here I have selected the ‘Robot’ sub-trait under the 'base' category.
+Here, I have selected the ‘Robot’ sub-trait under the 'base' category.
 This is why we only see Rowdy Roos which have the ‘Robot’ base.

 ![Sub-Traits](/NFT%20Generation/images/subtraits.png)

-To the right of the ‘Robot’ sub-trait you can see that there are 400 NFTs in the entire Rowdy Roo collection which has this specific trait.
-Since the supply of our collection is 10,000 total NFTs, there is a 4% chance that any Rowdy Roo has this trait.
+To the right of the ‘Robot’ sub-trait you can see that there are 400 NFTs in the entire Rowdy Roo collection which have this specific trait.
+Since the supply of our collection is ~10,000 total NFTs, there is a 4% chance that any Rowdy Roo has this trait.
 This makes it a rare trait.
 The more rare traits your NFT has, the rarer it is.
-This can often direclty increase an NFT's perceived value resulting in a potentially higher selling price.
+This directly increases an NFT's perceived value resulting in a potentially higher selling price.

 ![NFT with Metadata](/NFT%20Generation/images/nft_with_metadata.png)

 Here, you can see a Rowdy Roo on the left, with all of the trait categories, and the specific sub-traits this NFT is comprised of.
-Together, all of the traits on the right make up what is known as the metadata for this Rowdy Roo.
+Together, all of the traits on the right make up what is known as the 'metadata' for this Rowdy Roo.
 By layering these traits, we can generate this unique "kingly" Rowdy Roo.

 ## Deconstructed NFT